Closed

 Overview

-AISH provides monthly income and health support to eligible adult Albertans with a permanent disability.
-It also covers related benefits and supports, including living allowance, child benefit, health benefits, and certain personal benefits.
+AISH provides financial and health benefits to eligible adult Albertans with a permanent disability that limits their ability to earn a living.
+It may include living allowance, modified living allowance, child benefit, personal benefits, and health benefits.

 /100